-- i) The fund amount for an I.T.A. shall not exceed \$7,000.00, except for identified healthcare training, and must be for training for careers on the DOTL List.
-Funds may be used to pay for occupational training and related prerequisite coursework, as identified in the participant's I.E.P., including tuition, required books, school fees, supplies, and equipment as outlined in the provider's course catalog and made available to the public.
-I.T.A. funds may also be used for licensing and credentialing exam costs related to the training program and the industry-recognized credential that is identified in the participant's I.E.P. - ii) In recognition of the higher cost of training for healthcare programs, eligible participants choosing to go into the healthcare field may request and receive an I.T.A. of up to \$10,000. - iii) Eligible clients choosing to pursue an Associate Degree program on the Workforce Board's Policy #4 on the Demand Occupation List (DOTL) and from institutions that award college credits that are transferable at degree completion are eligible for additional funding to cover the full cost of the specific program.
+i.
+The fund amount for an I.T.A. shall not exceed \$7,000.00, except for identified healthcare training, and must be for training for careers on the DOTL List.
+Funds may be used to pay for occupational training and related prerequisite coursework, as identified in the participants' I.E.P.,

-- iv) WIOA funds authorized from I.T.A.s are prioritized for Lake County residents and/or eligible participants dislocated from a Lake County employer. - v) Participants are required to apply for other forms of federal financial aid.
-WIOA funds will not be withheld while the participant is awaiting determination of other financial aid eligibility.
-Participants who are delinquent in repaying a student loan will not be automatically disqualified from being considered for an I.T.A. but will be counseled and advised to arrange a repayment plan with the financial institution which holds the defaulted debt. - vi) If the costs of prerequisite coursework push the total costs of a participant's I.E.P. above the appropriate funding cap, the Director of the W.D.D. is authorized to approve an I.T.A. for an amount higher than the funding caps on an individual basis in cases when he or she finds that: - (1) The participant is unlikely to find employment in a high-priority occupation without the training identified in the I.E.P.; or - (2) The individual is basic skills deficient; or - (3) Based on their previous employment or academic achievements, the participant shows a high likelihood of successfully completing the training listed in their I.E.P. and achieving training-related employment; or - (4) The incremental costs more than the funding cap are minimal. - vii) In no case will the total amount of the I.T.A. exceed 150% of the appropriate funding cap. - c) Circumstances in Which an I.T.A.
-May be Denied - i) An I.T.A. may be denied for an otherwise eligible participant under one or more of the following circumstances: - (1) WIOA training funds are exhausted; - (2) The participant has reached the maximum amount allowed; - (3) The individual does not meet the priority of service as defined in the W.D.B.'s Local Plan; - (4) The individual resides outside the geographic area of Lake County and/or was not dislocated from a company in Lake County; - (5) The individual is not likely to succeed in training, based on an in-depth assessment; - (6) The training course or program is not likely to result in employment upon training completion; - (7) The training course or program does not lead to a career on the DOTL List; - (8) The service provider does not accept the participant; - (9) The individual attempts to make changes to the I.T.A. voucher without approval; or - (10)The individual does not comply with reasonable program and participation requirements and conditions
+- including tuition, required books, school fees, supplies, and equipment as outlined in the provider's course catalog and made available to the public.
+I.T.A. funds may also be used for licensing and credentialing exam costs related to the training program and the industry-recognized credential that is identified in the participant's I.E.P. - ii.
+In recognition of the higher cost of training for healthcare programs, eligible participants choosing to go into the healthcare field may request and receive an I.T.A. of up to \$10,000. - iii.
+Eligible clients choosing to pursue an Associate Degree program on the Workforce Board's Policy #4 on the Demand Occupation List (DOTL) and from institutions that award college credits that are transferable at degree completion are eligible for additional funding to cover the full cost of the specific program. - iv.
+WIOA funds authorized from I.T.A.s are prioritized for Lake County residents and/or eligible participants dislocated from a Lake County employer. - v.
+Participants are required to apply for other forms of federal financial aid.
+WIOA funds will not be withheld while the participant is awaiting determination of other financial aid eligibility. - vi.
+If the costs of prerequisite coursework push the total costs of participant's I.E.P. above the appropriate funding cap, the Director of the W.D.D. is authorized to approve an I.T.A. for an amount higher than the funding caps on an individual basis in cases when he or she finds that: - (1) The participant is unlikely to find employment in a high-priority occupation without the training identified in the I.E.P.; or - (2) The individual is basic skills deficient; or - (3) Based on their previous employment or academic achievements, the participant shows a high likelihood of successfully completing the training listed in their I.E.P. and achieving training-related employment; or - (4) The incremental costs more than the funding cap or minimal. - vii.
+In no case will the total amount of the I.T.A. exceed 150% of the appropriate funding cap. - c.
+Circumstances in which an I.T.A. may be denied - i.
+An I.T.A. may be denied for an otherwise eligible participant under one or more of the following circumstances: - (1) WIOA training funds are exhausted; - (2) The participant has reached the maximum amount allowed; - (3) The individual does not meet the priority of service as defined in the W.D.B.'s Local Plan;

+- (4) The individual resides outside the geographic area of Lake County and/or was not dislocated from a company in Lake County; - (5) The individual is not likely to succeed in training, based on an indepth assessment; - (6) The training course or program is not likely to result in employment upon training completion; - (7) The training course or program does not lead to a career on the DOTL list; - (8) The service provider does not accept the participant; - (9) The individual attempts to make changes to the I.T.A. voucher without approval; - (10) The individual does not comply with reasonable program and participation requirements and conditions.